Now that we’ve seen the basic syntax (more or less), it’s a common syntax that we can apply in different programming languages and tools.

 Regular Expressions in Java

-Java provides the java.util.regex package to work with regular expressions.
+Java provides the java.util.regex package for working with regular expressions.
 Below are examples.

 Basic Matches